demizer/go-rst/doc/implementation.rst

 New tests are added using a combination of JSON and simple Go.
 The naming and directory structure of the tests are important.

 Tests are imported from docutils then implemented in the parser.
-This is a manual process.
+This is a semi-manual process.

 Conversion
 ==========

 In the reference implementation of reStructuredText, the tests are implemented in a "psuedo xml".
 Not every language has a psuedo xml parser (like Go), so work was started to translating the tests into JSON.
 The tests for the Go reStructuredText parser are more accurate because the tokenizer tests are included.
-The tests tell the parser _how_ to parse a document.
+The tests tell the parser *how* to parse a document.

 Converting and adding new tests is currently a manual process.